Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation

 \subsubsection{Obtaining \texorpdfstring{$\theta_{\mathrm{vlm}}$ and $\sigma_{\mathrm{vlm}}$}{mean and standard deviation of the VLM-inferred physical parameter}}

 We query GPT-5~\cite{openai2025gpt5} to estimate task-relevant physical parameters from images.
 For both the T-block and the hammer, we estimate the CoM along the vertical stem, which affects its rotational dynamics.
-As shown in Fig. \ref{vlm-prompts}, we capture $N$ images from different viewpoints and query the VLM $M$ times for each image.
+As shown in Fig. \ref{vlm-prompts}, we capture $V$ images from different viewpoints and query the VLM $Q$ times for each image.
 We use the prompt shown in Fig.~\ref{vlm-prompts} to obtain physical parameter and uncertainty estimates.
-Example VLM responses and estimation biases are provided in Appendix~\ref{appendix:vlm-com-estimation-exs}.